sylabs/examples/iot/contiki/README.md

 ```

-And then, once you already have the def file, you can build the container with a single command like this:
+And then, once you have the `def` file, you can build the container with a single command like this:

 ```
 $ sudo singularity build contiki.sif contiki.def